webplatform/docs/css/functions/calc/index.md

 }}
 {{Standardization_Status|W3C Candidate Recommendation}}
 {{API_Name}}
-{{Summary_Section|The calc() function can be used anywhere in a length is required by a CSS properties. calc() allows mathematical expressions with addition (‘+’), subtraction (‘-’), multiplication (‘*’), and division (‘/’) to be used as component values.
+{{Summary_Section|The <b>calc()</b> function can be used anywhere in a length is required by a CSS properties. calc() allows mathematical expressions with addition (‘+’), subtraction (‘-’), multiplication (‘*’), and division (‘/’) to be used as component values.
 The values themselves can be a mixture of percentages, integers, numbers, lengths such as em or cm, angles or even time values ( seconds, milliseconds).
-Calc is useful for computing certain values that are not known at the development time or to set formulated values rather that arbitrary ones. }}
+Calc is useful for computing certain values that are not known at the development time or to set formulated values rather that arbitrary ones.}}
 {{CSS_Function}}
 {{Examples_Section
 |Not_required=No
 |Examples={{Single Example
 |Language=CSS
-|Description=This is an example of how can you use <bold>calc</bold> in CSS
+|Description=This is an example of how can you use <b>calc</b> in CSS
 |Code=/* CSS calc function example */

 .header {